-The impact on council tax, however, is dependent on the actuarial valuation of the Pension Fund carried out every three years.
-The strategy is to achieve 100% funding over 20 years and to provide stability in employer contribution rates by spreading increases over a period of time.
+The Pension Fund is required to have sufficient funds available to meet its pension liabilities when they fall due.
+To achieve this, an actuarial valuation of the Fund is carried out every three years.
+As part of that valuation, the level of employer contributions is fixed for the next three years, and it is the level of those contributions which impacts on the Council's budget and hence on the council tax.
+The current strategy is to achieve 100% funding over 20 years and to provide stability in employer contribution rates by limiting increases over a period of time.
 At the last valuation, carried out in March 2019, the fund was assessed as being 94% funded, corresponding to a shortfall of £52m.
 The Council's contribution rate for the financial year 2020-21 was 24.76%.